Burundi March 18-23, 2023

 I walked down the street to buy some avocados, not where she was yesterday and eventually had a BF of beans and chapattis.
 There is a large primary school across from the house and the disparity between all the privileged kids in their school uniforms and the little barefoot kid in rags walking beside me was grinding.
 For the first time in years, I gave a child money, only 1000 BF (10¢).

-My plan was to rent a car.
+I planned to rent a car.
 DK arrived quite late and we wasted a lot of time finding a car rental.
-At the first place, it took her 30 minutes to come to the office and then suggested that I needed a 4WD to go outside Bujumbura and it was expensive (150,000 for Bujumbura and 200,000 to go outside town).
+In the first place, it took her 30 minutes to come to the office and then suggested that I needed a 4WD to go outside Bujumbura and it was expensive (150,000 for Bujumbura and 200,000 to go outside town).
 We then went to a place with 4WD, Walter Costa at Michelin Tires, costa_walter@yahoo.com).
-Talk to Fidel wha speaks good English and was a very easy-going guy who was fine with me not going with a driver (contact Michelin Dealership – Fidel WA +211 79833640), there was no contract (I wrote my name, passport number, drivers licence and said that I would attempt to not damage the car).
+I talked to Fidel who speaks good English and was a very easy-going guy who was fine with me not going with a driver (contact Michelin Dealership – Fidel WA +211 79833640), there was no contract (I wrote my name, passport number, driver licence and said that I would attempt to not damage the car).
 It was an old Toyota Pajero and cost 150,000 BF per day.
 The gas tank was full and it had a second tank so buying gas was not the problem I envisaged.
 I gave him US$100.
 The odometer was stuck at 277, 744km, the windshield wipers left a large streak in the middle, the headlights were so dim that I had to use brights all the time and a check light came on.
 Of course, there was no manual but the icon looked like a tire with low pressure.
 It disappeared with some bumps and when I swerved, but eventually was on all the time.
 The light itself was not so bad, but the high-pitched whine from the check light was irritating.
 There was no manual to check the meaning, the tires looked ok and it drove well, so I stopped worrying about it.

 The road to the monument was the worst I drove on – many potholes, long sections of rough dirt, a lot of slow traffic and very slow through a town the whole way.